My Philosophy About Buying

 Talk to me

-If you see something you like, but you think you'd like to see a different treatment
+If you see something you like, but you prefer a different substrate

 talk to me.

-The best way to find out is tell me what you want, and I will be happy to give you a quote.
+The best way to find out is tell me what you want, and let me give you a quote.

 You can reach me via the contact page (link at the top).